dawbarton/dawbarton.github.io/content/research/current-researchers.md

 ## Current doctoral research students

+* Mishaal Sanad &mdash; working on inerter-based vibration suppression for pantographs (started December 2021).
 * Max Yang &mdash; working on reinforcement learning for tactile robotics and funded by an EPSRC DTP award (started November 2021).
-* Mishaal Sanad &mdash; working on inerter-based vibration suppression for pantographs (started October 2021).
 * Kesheng Wang &mdash; working on optimal design of modular multi-level power converters (started October 2021).
 * Lizzie Stone &mdash; working on online learning control for tactile robotics and funded by the FARSCOPE centre for doctoral training (started Jan 2018).